griffithlab/pVACtools/docs/pvacseq/optional_downstream_analysis_tools.rst

 a pVACseq report file to the ``--input-tsv`` argument.
 Only the peptide sequences for the epitopes in the TSV will be used when creating the FASTA.
 If this argument is an aggregated TSV file, use the ``--aggregate-report-evaluation`` parameter to only include peptide sequences for epitopes matching the chosen Evaluation(s).
+This is useful when creating a peptide fasta for vaccine ordering after using pVACview to select vaccine candidates and exporting the results to a new TSV.

 Generate Aggregated Report
 --------------------------